varunprajan/varunprajan.github.io/_posts/2025-12-06-against-cuped.markdown

 !["pre_exposure_bias"](/assets/img/cuped_pre_exposure_bias.png)

-The true effect is 1, the naive estimate is 2 (because the bias we induced is 1), but CUPED gives back neither 1 nor 2: instead, it overcorrects in the opposite direction, and returns 0.8.
+The true effect is 1.
+The naive estimate is 2 (because the bias we induced is an extra 1).
+CUPED, however, returns 0.8, which is neither 1 nor 2: it overcorrects in the opposite direction.

 This result is surprising if you believe statements like this ([from Statsig](https://docs.statsig.com/experiments/statistical-methods/methodologies/cuped)):